UCL-ARC/git-novice-vscode/episodes/04-changes.md

 <img src="fig/04-a1-repo.JPG" alt="04-a1-repo" width=50%>

 Let's create a file called `guacamole.md` that contains the basic structure to have a recipe.
+This can be created using Windows Explorer, or in VS Code, explained below.

 <hr >

 **Option 1 Windows Explorer**.
-You can do this in Windows explorer, menu `New` and then `New Text Document`:
+Menu `New` and then `Text Document`:

 <img src="fig/04-a2-new-file.JPG" alt="04-a2-new-file" width=50%>

-Alternatively, context menu is available by right-clicking in the explorer for the pop-up menu and choose `New Text Document`:
+Alternatively, context menu is available by right-clicking in the explorer for the pop-up menu and choose `New` - `Text Document`:

 <img src="fig/04-a3-new-file.JPG" alt="04-a3-new-file" width=50%>